Prenuptial Agreements

 AFFORDABLE CALIFORNIA PRENUPTIAL AGREEMENTS

 At the Law Offices of Daniel A. Hunt, we provide our clients with affordable prenuptial agreements.
 For a prenuptial agreement to be considered legally valid, both parties must understand the agreement had been advised by their own lawyer.
 We charge a straightforward, flat fee to draft a prenuptial agreement for our clients.
-Alternatively, we can also review and sign off on a prenuptial agreement that another attorney has drafted.

 UNDERSTANDING PRENUPTIAL AGREEMENTS